-This document describes the architecture and design considerations of a solution that delivers an optimized approach to the disaster recovery of virtual machine (VM)-based user workloads that are hosted on Azure Stack Hub.
+This article describes the architecture and design considerations of a solution that delivers an optimized approach to the disaster recovery of workloads that run on virtual machines (VMs) that are hosted on Azure Stack Hub.

 Download a Visio file of this architecture.

 The cloud components of the proposed solution include the following services:

 An Azure subscription that hosts all cloud resources that are part of this solution.